 Soil characteristics for the Black Truffle

 Many parameters are important to consider when planting truffières.
 For example, soil texture, carbonate levels, iron levels, magnesium levels, and levels of potassium have great variability and impact on the rhizosphere.
-So to know if a soil can grow truffles, the soil horizons should be analyzed to confirm the presence of carbonates and measure the pH.
+To know if a soil can grow truffles, the soil horizons should be analyzed to confirm the presence of carbonates and measure the pH.
 Ideally, the pH should be between 7.5-8.5 for fruiting to occur.
 Truffle mycelium will grow well in lower pH soils, but truffles will not form or mature.

-As a final note on porosity, soil should be free draining, easily allowing water to drain and air to access the roots.
+As a final note on porosity, the soil should be free draining, easily allowing water to drain and air to access the roots.
 If this condition is not met, truffles can be small as they struggle to expand; truffles may rot when water stands for long periods of time.
 There are several options for correcting this issue, such as deep ripping down a slope or towards the nearest low-area.
 We offer consultations on planting sites, which can be viewed in the site analysis section.

 In general, there should not be changes between layers in the upper regions of the soil.
 The structure should be uniform and light.
 An ideal soil would have a crumbled structure and spherical particles.
 Avoid prismatic structures, and any signs of nutrients leaching out, which indicates that there will be trouble with the soil adequately supporting plant life.

 Soil consisting of a hard scale of organic matter or rock will likely require adjustment.
 More frequent ripping is necessary, or the result is compacted soils or flooding.